-The impact of the COVID-19 developments and uncertainty with respect to the economic effects of the pandemic has introduced significant volatility in the financial markets and is having a widespread adverse effect on the automotive industry, including reductions in consumer demand and OEM automotive production.
-While the full extent of the impact is unknown and the current situation is evolving rapidly, our key customers temporarily closed nearly all of their production facilities in Europe and North America during the quarter ended March 31, 2020.
+The impact of the COVID-19 developments and uncertainty with respect to the economic effects of the pandemic has introduced significant volatility in the financial markets and continues to have a widespread adverse effect on the automotive industry, including reductions in consumer demand and OEM automotive production.
+Our key customers temporarily closed nearly all of their production facilities in Europe and North America in the second half of March.
+The OEMs' facilities in Europe and North America were reopened during May 2020.